bartvanerp/SPSsite/content/info/master_main.md

 Each lab has provided a page with information about their research activities, to help you make a well-informed decision.
 > Most importantly, choose the research direction which you like the most.

-You can switch between different labs as you like, as long as comply with the graduation requirements of the lab that you will be graduating in.
+You can switch between different labs as you like, as long as comply with the graduation requirements of the lab that you want to be graduating in.

 {{% alert warning %}}
 In contrast to the other capacity groups of the department of Electrical Engineering, the signal processing systems group has organized its research activities in different labs.
 This leads to different procedures for contacting mentors, signing codes of conduct, internships and graduating. *Therefore please read this page carefully!*